Car lovers’ Newport: 2 museums highlight design on wheels

 It has what de Muzio calls an “encyclopedic” focus, with a wide range of different makers and years, from pre-war cars to the present day.
 An exhibit on view through June 25, “Drop Dead Drop Tops,” focuses on convertibles and features a range of cars, from a 1930 Pierce-Arrow Model A to a one-of-a-kind white and blue 2013 Bugatti Veyron 16.4L Grand Sport Vitesse “Le Ciel Californien.”

-The exhibit even includes curiosities such as a 1957 Ferrari Bimbo racer, a 12-volt electric children’s car, which was based on the open Ferrari Spider of the time.
+The exhibit even includes curiosities such as a 1957 Ferrari Bimbo racer, a 12-volt electric children’s car that was based on the open Ferrari Spider of the time.

-The Audrain’s new exhibit, “Fast, Fun & Fabulous: Best of Show,” featuring award-winning automobiles that are a superlative example of design, or that have won races, opens July 1.
+The Audrain’s new exhibit, “Fast, Fun & Fabulous: Best of Show,” featuring award-winning automobiles that are a superlative example of design or that have won races, opens July 1.

 There’s still a new car smell at the Newport Car Museum, which opened June 1 and is actually in neighboring Portsmouth, a short drive from the attractions of Newport.
 The museum is housed in a 55,000-square-foot space in a building once used by defense contractor Raytheon to manufacture missiles.
 The displays here are drawn entirely from the private collection of Gunther and Maggie Buerman.

 Around 50 cars are displayed in five galleries, with classics including Ford Shelby racing cars, Corvettes, Mopars and a large collection of fin cars, as well as some European, British and Japanese cars.
 Every model of Corvette, from a C1 to C7, is here.
-There’s a 1965 Ford Shelby 427 SC Cobra, designed by American automotive designer and race car driver Carroll Shelby, one of just 31 made, and valued by Gunther Buerman at $3 million.
+There’s a 1965 Ford Shelby 427 SC Cobra, designed by American automotive designer and racecar driver Carroll Shelby, one of just 31 made, and valued by Gunther Buerman at $3 million.

 From a 1954 Buick to a 2017 Dodge Viper ACR, Gunther Buerman said he wanted the museum to appeal to all ages.